 Equity stripping is another mortgage scam where a bank or lender will encourage a homeowner to take cash-out of their home time after time until most of the equity in their home is stripped away.
 And once the homeowner is stuck with a huge mortgage they can’t afford, they may foreclose and give their house up to the bank.

-These practices can easily fall under the categories of mortgage fraud or mortgage scams.
+In summary, these practices can easily fall under the categories of mortgage fraud or mortgage scams.
 While they may be legal in some cases, they are usually done in bad faith and for the monetary reward only.

 The job of any bank, lender, broker, or salesperson is to assist a homeowner or prospective homeowner, and do so with honesty and in good faith, as outlined in Real Estate Law.
 The sad thing is that major corporations are often setting a bad example for those who set out to work for or with them.